South Korean battery makers' shares rise after $1.8 billion settlement

-SEOUL (Reuters) - Shares of SK Innovation Co rose as much as 18.5% while LG Chem Ltd shares rose as much as 4.1% on Monday after the South Korean battery makers agreed on a 2 trillion won ($1.8 billion) dispute settlement over electric-vehicle (EV) battery technology.
+SEOUL (Reuters) - Shares of South Korea’s SK Innovation and LG Chem jumped on Monday after the battery makers agreed on a 2 trillion won ($1.8 billion) dispute settlement over EV battery technology, which analysts said freed them up to stay on top of battery developments from clients like Volkswagen.

 LG Energy Solution, a wholly owned subsidiary of LG Chem, and SK Innovation also agreed on Sunday to drop all litigation in the United States and South Korea and not to sue each other for 10 years, after the core dispute had threatened the EV plans of Ford Motor Co and Volkswagen AG.